List of Monster High characters: Mouscedes King

-Mouscedes King (voiced by Rachel Staman) is the daughter of the Rat King.
+Mouscedes King (voiced by Rachel Staman in Monster High: Boo York, Boo York, Alexa Kahn in the 2022 TV series) is the daughter of the Rat King.
 She has pink hair and gray skin and mouse ears, as well as ballet shoes.
-However, she is lactose intolerant; her favorite food is sharp cheddar cheese made of rice.
+However, she is lactose intolerant and her favorite food is sharp cheddar cheese made of rice.
 She first appears in Monster High: Boo York, Boo York.

+In the 2022 series, Mouscedes is a student at Monster High.
+Although she considers herself shy, she is actually very sociable, talkative, and friendly.
+She is also a bit spoiled, as her father buys her new cars for every time she passes school midterms.

 Nefera de Nile

-Nefera de Nile (voiced by Wendee Lee) is the daughter of Ramses de Nile and is Cleo's older sister by three years.
+Nefera de Nile (voiced by Wendee Lee until 2018, Krystina Alabado in the 2022 TV series) is the daughter of Ramses de Nile and is Cleo's older sister by three years.
 She has blue, black and gold streaked hair, and purple eyes, and her clothes resemble Cleo's in their bandaged pattern, hers consisting of a wrap top and wrap skirt.
 She wears a snake necklace, jeweled earrings and a gold hairpiece as marks of her royal heritage.
 She has a pet scarab beetle named Azura.

-While her and Cleo are both divas in their own right, Nefera is simultaneously cold, selfish, and contemptuous towards most other monsters, and particularly enjoys humiliating her younger sister.
+While she and Cleo are both divas in their own right, Nefera is simultaneously cold, selfish, and contemptuous towards most other monsters, and particularly enjoys humiliating her younger sister.
 In much of the franchise, she thus takes on an antagonistic role and frequently allies with Toralei, Purrsephone, and Meowlody.
 Nefera's diary reveals that she actually suffers from an inferiority complex so severe that if she feels that someone is insulting her in the slightest, she breaks down and suffers a blackout.

+In the 2022 series, Nefera is kind and nice, as well as a student-teacher at Monster High.
+She treats her sister Cleo with love, but does not realize Cleo feels jealous for Nefera always being in first place.